 Each student will write an 18 to 20-page policy paper (not including the cover page or references) analyzing a justice-related topic as a requirement for this course.
 Students can choose their topic based on their own research interests, but the topic must be communicated with the instructor through the submission of Topic Materials (see course schedule).
 No paper will be accepted without previous communication and approval.
-Approval of a topic will be dependent on thorough preparation of your Topic Materials (see details regarding Topic Materials to follow).
+Approval of a topic will be dependent on thorough preparation of your Topic Materials.
 The purpose of the paper is not just to specifically test knowledge, but to also force critical thinking about an aspect of a chosen topic.